Raymw1/hybrid/README.md

 **Question:** Are all kind of users able to create rooms?

 **Answer:** The application has two kind of users: Visitors and Administrators.
-As a administrator, you're able to create, delete and view all the data related to rooms and also other users.
+As an administrator, you're able to create, delete and view all the data related to rooms and also other users.

 # :bug: Issues

 Feel free to **file a new issue** with a respective title and description on the the [Fcamara](https://github.com/Raymw1/fcamara/issues) repository.
-If you already found a solution to your problem, **i would like to review your pull request**!
+If you already found a solution for your problem, **I would like to review your pull request**!

 # :closed_book: License